tjvantoll/www.tjvantoll.com/source/_posts/2012-06-10-browser-css-parsing-discrepancies.markdown

 ### Avoiding Issues

 The obvious way to avoid running into issues is to test your code in all browsers.
-However, with the amount of browsers, devices, etc... there are to test on that's not always feasible; especially for trivial changes.
+However, with the number of browsers and devices there are to test on that's not always feasible, especially for trivial changes.

 Modern editors with syntax highlighting can help you find malformed strings by creating an obvious syntax highlighting problem.
 If yours doesn't you might want to consider switching to one that does.